wp-plugins/social-locker/readme.txt

 == Description ==

 > #### Drive traffic, build quality followers and improve your website ranking
-> Social Locker is the most popular content-locking plugin for Wordpress in the world <br />
+> Social Locker is the most popular content-locking plugin for Wordpress in the world
 > with attention-grabbing styles and advanced analytics.

 <strong>Do you still place social buttons on every page of your website?
 But visitors don’t like/share your content as often as you would like?</strong>